Rangers Acquire Merrill Kelly in Blockbuster Deadline Deal

 Rangers acquire Merrill Kelly

-In a big time and for some a shocking move, the Rangers acquire sure handed Starter Merrill Kelly to seemingly solidify their already top end rotation and will likely resort in one of Kumar Rocker or Jack Leiter into the bullpen or potentially even open up the talks of a 6 man rotation to save the arms of Degrom, Eovaldi and even Kelly.
+In a surprising move, the Texas Rangers acquired right-handed pitcher Merrill Kelly to solidify their starting rotation.
+The move likely will push either Kumar Rocker or Jack Leiter into the bullpen or potentially lead to discussions of a six-man rotation to preserve the arms of Jacob deGrom, Nathan Eovaldi and Kelly.

-Now for the return, the Rangers send No. 5, 9, and 13 prospects Kohl Drake, Mitch Bratt and David Hagaman.
-Three Top 15 Organization pitching prospects is a very hefty haul for a 36-year-old RHP who will be a free agent and shows signs that the offense will compliment the pitching unlike it has for most of the 2025 season.
+In return, the Rangers sent prospects Kohl Drake (No. 5), Mitch Bratt (No. 9) and David Hagaman (No. 13).
+The acquisition of three top-15 organizational pitching prospects is a significant haul for a 36-year-old right-hander who will be a free agent.
+The move signals the Rangers' belief that their offense will complement the pitching, unlike much of the 2025 season.